- Top-Rated White Sand Beaches

 With an average year-round temperature of 68' and 224 sunny days per year, Pensacola is a the ideal destination to enjoy outdoor activities by land, sea and air.
 If you like playing on the water, try stand-up paddle boarding or kayaking through the mangroves or renting a boat for the day.
 By land, explore one of the area's many recreational parks and nature trails.
 If you're feeling a bit more adventurous, explore the area by air in a helicopter, parasailing or even a sky dive.

 - Pensacola is an Affordable City for Real Estate

 The Pensacola real estate market offers affordability for young families and retirees alike.
-As of the end of 2018, the median Pensacola home price was just under $159,000 and the monthly median rent was $1,150 per month.
+As of early fall 2021, the median Pensacola home price is $199,391 and the monthly median rent is $1,279 per month.
 Obviously living gulf side or on the Intracoastal waterway will cost you more for the amazing water views.
 I am glad to show you all options within your price range when you come to town.

 - Great Local Cuisine & Dining Options